 Most fees go to offset charges for coaches, uniforms/costumes, some facilities (fields), etc., and for transportation to away games and events.
 These fees are also used for consumable supplies such as in art.
-All class fees must be paid in full prior to attending school tours.
+All class fees must be paid in full prior to attending school tours field trips referred to as tours.

-Regarding sports, the payment of fees is not contingent upon the scholar's playing time on a team, because whether a scholar gets to play, money has been expended for the class.
-Every effort is made to ensure that every scholar will play on a team, whether it is playing another school (interscholastic) or playing another team at the school (intramural).
+Regarding sports, the payment of fees is not contingent upon the scholar's playing time on a team, because whether or not a scholar gets to play, money has been expended for the class.
+Every effort is made to ensure that every scholar will be on a team, whether it is playing another school (interscholastic) or playing another team at the school (intramural).